 Sally’s Baking Addiction: a fluffy white cake with a delicate pineapple crown

 Sally updated her original recipe in 2020 to use “creamed butter instead of melted, cake flour instead of all-purpose flour, all white sugar instead of brown sugar + white, and using egg whites” for a huge textural difference.
-She also omits the pineapple juice as it produces a wet crumb (there’s enough pineapple flavor in the topping) and only egg whites as she says yolks will weigh down a cake that’s already weighed down by the fruit topping.
+She also omits the pineapple juice as it produces a wet crumb (there’s enough pineapple flavor in the topping).
+The cake also only egg whites as Sally says yolks will weigh down a cake that’s already weighed down by the fruit topping.
 Sour cream is used for a tender cake crumb, milk to thin out the batter, and the pineapple and cherries get blotted to reduce liquid so you avoid an unpleasantly wet cake.

 More than any other recipe, this struck me as a distinctly white cake that happened to have pineapple on top.
 While this cake is beautifully fluffy and light, I found it a tad bit dry and not as flavorful as others.
 While some juice did seep into the cake, it didn’t have the level of syrup that I wanted, making for a lighter, more delicate effect overall.
 A great light option for pineapple upside down cake if you love white cake and don’t want an overly decadent version!
 Note: I did bake this in a 9″ pie dish and found the cake cracked around the top after I unmolded it, so I would stick with a regular 9″ cake pan next time.